Moscow: Overview

-The average gross monthly wage in the city is ₽123,688 (US$2,000), which is around twice the national average of ₽66,572 (US$1,000), and one of the highest among the federal subjects of Russia.
+The average gross monthly wage in Moscow is ₽123,688 ($2,000); this wage is around twice the national average of ₽66,572 ($1,000), and it is one of the highest among the federal subjects (constituent entities) of Russia.

-Moscow is home to the third-highest number of billionaires of any city in the world, and has the highest number of billionaires of any city in Europe.
-It is the financial center of Russia and home to the country's largest banks and many of its largest companies, such as oil giant Rosneft.
-Moscow accounts for 17% of retail sales in Russia and for 13% of all construction activity in the country.
-Since the 1998 Russian financial crisis, business sectors in Moscow have shown exponential rates of growth.
-Many new business centers and office buildings have been built in recent years, but Moscow still experiences shortages in office space.
-As a result, many former industrial and research facilities are being reconstructed to become suitable for office use.
-Overall, economic stability has improved in recent years; nonetheless, crime and corruption still hinder business development.
+Moscow is home to the third-highest number of billionaires among cities internationally, and the highest number among cities in Europe.
+Moscow is Russia's financial center, as well as headquarters for the country's largest banks and many of its largest companies (e.g., energy company Rosneft).
+Moscow accounts for 17% of Russia's retail sales and 13% of its construction activity.
+Since the 1998 Russian financial crisis, business sectors in Moscow have shown strong growth.
+Many business centers and office buildings have been constructed in recent years, but Moscow still has a shortage of office space.
+As a result, many former industrial and research facilities are being rebuilt for office use.
+Economic stability has improved overall in recent years; nonetheless, crime and corruption hinder business development.